 top of page

-Violinist Ashley Rewolinski is an active soloist and orchestral musician based out of the greater Milwaukee and Chicago areas.
+Ashley Rewolinski is an acoustic and electric violinist based out of the greater Milwaukee and Chicago areas.
 She performs regularly with national touring acts in arenas across the midwest with artists such as Josh Groban, Il Volo, and Michael Bublé.
-Not afraid to step out of the classical genre and into the flames (literally!), she has performed with the Trans-Siberian Orchestra, and Disturbed.
+Not afraid to step out of the classical genre and into the flames (literally!), she performs in the string section for Trans-Siberian Orchestra, and has also performed with Disturbed.
+Recent collaborations include performances with Jeff Lake and the Cellophane Flowers (The Fest for Beatles Fans, Chicago 2023), and performing in an electric string quartet with Rumour Has It: a tribute to the music of Adele.

 Ashley earned her Bachelor of Music degree in Violin Performance Summa cum Laude from North Park University, and her Master of Music in Violin Performance from Roosevelt University’s Chicago College of Performing Arts.
 She has participated in the 2011, 2013, 2015, 2017 and 2019 Starling-DeLay Violin Symposia on Violin Studies at the Juilliard School.
 While at North Park, she appeared as a frequent soloist with the North Park University Symphony where she held the concertmaster chair for four years.
 Her solo performances with the NPU Symphony included: Otono Porteno from Piazzolla's Four Seasons of Buenos Aires, Bach's Double Concerto for Violin and Oboe with Naomi Bensdorf-Frisch, and Louis Spohr's Violin Concerto no. 8 in a minor.
 She has also appeared as a soloist with the North Park Chamber Soloists performing numerous Vivaldi concerti including Summer from the Four Seasons, and the Concerto for Three Violins where she collaborated with David Yonan.